bvonboyen/bvonboyen.github.io/_posts/2025-10-15-sport-and-reinsurance.md

 1) Limited time per drive, reducing the variation of drives per game
 2) Different scoring mechanism, that allows either 1, 2 or 3 points per drive.

+So what?
+Soccer is reasonably close to a continuous poisson process, which is e.g. used in attritional claims modeling in a larger motor (fleet) policy.
+This is already different for Icehockey, where, similar to credit re-insurance, there are inhomogenous poisson processes, or negative binomials at work, that reasonably cover higher intensities and higher dispersions.
+Basketball is a nice fit for general

 We can continue this with baseball, American football, and tennis...